-Brilliant Earth boldly makes the claim at the top of their sales page for lab-grown diamonds.
+Brilliant Earth boldly makes a claim at the top of their sales page for lab-grown diamonds.

-Suffice to say that before you find yourself down on one knee whining "But honey, they said that lab-created diamonds are the real deal!" you might want to ask your fiancé what she thinks about man-made diamonds.
+Suffice to say that before you find yourself down on one knee whining: “But honey, they said that lab-created diamonds are the real deal!”
+You might want to ask your fiancé what she thinks about artificial diamonds.

 Here’s what the Federal Trade Commission has to say on the subject: